MicahXX/Shenanigan-bot/README.md

 - Sends an automated "shenanigan" message once every 24 hours.
 - Responds to a slash command to generate an on-demand message via ChatGPT.
-- Responds to a slash cpmmand to answer an user prompt.
+- Responds to a slash command to answer an user prompt.
 - Modular structure with a commands folder to add more commands.
 - Simple task scheduler for recurring messages.